 Some companies conduct market research in-house to answer these questions, but this can result in internal, political conflict, and can end up delaying the adoption of the new product.
 Using an independent market research supplier will speed up the process and, as Kotler and Keller (2006) argue, "Being early can pay off", so much so that research has revealed how "products that came out six months late – but on budget – earned an average of 33% less profit in their first five years, [whereas] products that came out on time but 50% over budget cut their profits by only 4%".

-In summary, typical market research studies conducted at this stage of the product life cycle include market assessment studies (or market opportunity analysis), pricing research and advertising research (or ad testing).
+In summary, typical market research studies conducted at this stage of the product life cycle include needs assessment research (or market opportunity research), b2b pricing strategy research and ad testing market research or communications testing.

 The applications for market research at this stage of the product life cycle echo the applications appropriate for earlier stages in the life cycle.
 For instance, market research can be used here for exploring optimum price points, for determining market share and market size, and for gauging attitudes towards the consumption of the product.
 In addition, views on the product in question can be compared to the perceived strengths and weaknesses of competitors' offerings used, and along with unmet needs, the research can uncover potential product development opportunities even at this stage of the product life cycle.